Land Lease in Ontario

 leased land info graphic

-• Time remaining on the lease - This would affect the mortgage and property value.
-If the land lease is about to expire, you would likely not be able to receive financing to buy such a property.
+• Time remaining on the lease: It affects the mortgage and property value.
+If the land lease is about to expire, you may not be able to secure financing to buy such a property.

-• HOA fees - You might have to pay HOA fees every month if your house is in a planned community.
-The HOA fees can vary depending on the amenities and services available to you.
+• HOA fees: You might have to pay HOA / Strata / Community fees every month if the property is located in a planned community.
+The fees can vary depending on the amenities and services available to you.

 Buying a House on Leased Land in Ontario

-For buying a house on leased land in Ontario, the Residential Tenancies Act (RTA) applies.
 The length of the lease is normally 20 years in accordance with the Planning Act of Ontario, but can be renewed at the end of the lease term.
 The lease is transferred to the subsequent buyers of the house when it is sold.
+Such a 20-year lease automatically disqualifies such properties from the standard 25-year mortgage amortization.
+But many lenders consider land leases un-lendable regardless.

 Common types of Land Leases